 Human Movement Science Curriculum (GRAD)

 The Department of Health Sciences in the School of Medicine offers an interdisciplinary program of study in human movement science leading to the doctor of philosophy degree.
 The intent of this program is to develop research and teaching scholars who are capable of producing and disseminating new knowledge in the field of human movement science.
+The curriculum combines core requirements for all students in the program while allowing for considerable flexibility in designing programs of study to meet the needs of a specific area of concentration and the students’ interests.

 The doctoral program in human movement science is offered through the cooperative effort of the Division of Physical Therapy (UNC School of Medicine) and the Department of Exercise and Sport Science (College of Arts and Sciences).
 This program is designed to provide students an opportunity for doctoral study in areas that will increase our knowledge of human movement.
 The program focuses on contributing to the scientific basis of human movement and developing theory and methods for maintaining health, preventing disability, and improving movement ability.
 Focusing on normal movement and movement disability requires a special emphasis in research and education that draws upon yet differs from the focus of related sciences.
 Students of varied academic disciplines are accepted into the program.
 Students in our program study across several areas of interest in human movement: